Relativistic Effects on Photoabsorption Cross Sections of Highly Charged Ions

 with the radial function represented using a B-spline basis set \cite{bsp:boor78}:

-The radial coordinate is confined to $r \in [0, R_{\mathrm{max}}]$, and we omit the first and the last spline to enforce the boundary conditions ${\cal R}(r=0)={\cal R}(r=R_{\rm max})=0$.
-Substituting Eq.~\eqref{eq.bspline} into Eq.~\eqref{eq.ds3} yields a generalized eigenvalue problem of size $n\times n$ for each $\ell$, which is diagonalized using the \texttt{LAPACK} routine \texttt{DSBGVX}.
+The radial coordinate is confined to $r \in [0, R_{\mathrm{max}}]$ with the first and the last spline being omitted to enforce the boundary conditions: ${\cal R}(r=0)={\cal R}(r=R_{\rm max})=0$.
+Substituting Eq.~\eqref{eq.radan} into Eq.~\eqref{eq.ds3} yields a generalized eigenvalue problem of size $n\times n \; \forall \; \ell$, which is diagonalized using the \texttt{LAPACK} routine \texttt{DSBGVX}.

-In the $\delta$-kick formalism~\cite{quad:Yabana1996}, the initial non-equilibrium state is:
+In the $\delta$-kick formalism~\cite{quad:Yabana1996}, the initial non-equilibrium state is expressed by:

 In the weak-field limit ($F_0\ll1$), the exponential part of Eq.\eqref{eq.psi1} can be expanded and rewritten in the first order as: